xpipe-io/xpipe/CONTRIBUTING.md

 Especially when starting out, it might be a good idea to start with easy tasks first.
 Here's a selection of suitable common tasks that are very easy to implement:

+### Interacting via the HTTP API

+You can create clients they communicate with the XPipe daemon via its HTTP API.
+To get started, see the [OpenAPI spec](/openapi.yaml).

 ### Implementing support for a new editor

 All code for handling external editors can be found [here](https://github.com/xpipe-io/xpipe/blob/master/app/src/main/java/io/xpipe/app/prefs/ExternalEditorType.java).
 There you will find plenty of working examples that you can use as a base for your own implementation.